Medically reviewed on Sep 5, 2018

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.

 - Wash and dry your hands before you take Aricept ODT (donepezil orally disintegrating tablets).
 Do not touch the tablet with wet or damp hands.

 - Place on the tongue and let melt.

 - Do not swallow it whole.

-- Do not take Aricept ODT out of the blister pack until you are ready to take it.
-Take this medicine right away after opening the blister pack.
+- Do not take Aricept ODT (donepezil orally disintegrating tablets) out of the blister pack until you are ready to take it.
+Take Aricept ODT (donepezil orally disintegrating tablets) right away after opening the blister pack.
 Do not store the removed drug for future use.